n3liz/Laby-API-Documentation/README.md

 > [!NOTE]
 > These docs are in no way associated with LabyMedia, some endpoints may be missing or incorrect.

+> [!WARNING]
+> The laby api is not made as a public api, stability of the api is not guaranteed.

 ## Username to UUID
 - ### `GET /api/v3/user/:username/uniqueId`
 - This returns the UUID of an username.